davidelofrese/dvc-dga-notebook/README.md

 ### Plot confusion matrix

-After the reproduction of the pipeline, it is possibile to generate the confusion matrix based on the output of the evaluation stage with the following command:
+After the reproduction of the pipeline, it is possible to generate the confusion matrix based on the output of the evaluation stage with the following command:
 ```sh
 dvc plots show data/evaluate/classes.csv --template confusion -x pred -y class
 ```